thexant/TheQuietEnd/LoreFiction/Basic Lore/Ships.md

 • Life aboard ship is **tense, exhausting, and dangerous**.
 Crew members live in close quarters, share limited amenities, and face **constant equipment degradation**.

-• Crews often operate under **tight contracts** from colonial governments, Earth authorities, or corporate sponsors—but many run independent.
+• Crews often operate under **tight contracts** from colonial governments, Earth authorities, or corporate sponsors; but many run independent.

 • **Salvage**, courier runs, emergency resupply, or medical retrievals are common assignments.
 Not all of them are above-board.